 What is a Community Benefit?

 In the broadest sense, a hospital benefits a community numerous ways.
 In 2014, Memorial Health System had four not-for-profit hospitals in Springfield, Lincoln, Taylorville and Jacksonville that provided health care services in central Illinois 24 hours a day, seven days a week.
 Memorial Health System is a major employer.
-We have nearly 5,900 full- and part-time employees whose employment supports thousands of families.
+We have nearly 6,000 full- and part-time employees whose work supports thousands of families.
 Memorial is a major contributor to the local economy.

 Community benefit also has a more narrow definition.
 Not-for-profit health care organizations such as Memorial Health System are exempt from paying federal income taxes because they fall into a category recognized by the federal income tax code as charitable organizations.
 As a not-for-profit hospital, Memorial Medical Center is community-owned.
 We are governed by a volunteer board made up of community members.
 No one owns stock or receives proceeds from any profits we make.
 All profits are directed back into the hospital for continual improvement of health care operations.